 Dante Ricci, PhD, Scientist, Early Research, Achaogen

-I will discuss the advantages of antibody-based approaches to prevention and treatment of Gram-negative infections, and describe a platform for the efficient identification of broadly cross-reactive anti-Acinetobacter mAbs that bind live
+discuss the advantages of antibody-based approaches to prevention and treatment of Gram-negative infections, and describe a platform for the efficient identification of broadly cross-reactive anti-Acinetobacter mAbs that bind live bacteria and forestall

 10:45 Phenotypic Screening Strategies and Outcomes Directed towards Novel Gram-Negative Targets